alexkachanov/simpleFIXClient/README.md

-# simpleclient
+# SimpleFIX Client
-Simple FIX client that can be used to sent FIX messages to any FIX server.
+Simple FIX client (simplefixclient.jar) that can be used to sent FIX messages to any FIX server.

 Messages are controlled using Domani specific language (Groovy) in scenarios.